IIUM Repository

 Electrostatic biosorption of COD, Mn and H2S on EFB-based activated carbon produced through steam pyrolysis: an analysis based on surface chemistry, equilibria and kinetics

-Amosa, Mutiu K. and Jami, Mohammed Saedi and Al-Khatib, Ma An Fahmi Rashid (2016) Electrostatic biosorption of COD, Mn and H2S on EFB-based activated carbon produced through steam pyrolysis: an analysis based on surface chemistry, equilibria and kinetics.
+Amosa, Mutiu K. and Jami, Mohammed Saedi and Al-Khatib, Ma'an Fahmi Rashid (2016) Electrostatic biosorption of COD, Mn and H2S on EFB-based activated carbon produced through steam pyrolysis: an analysis based on surface chemistry, equilibria and kinetics.
 Waste and Biomass Valorization, 7 (1). pp. 109-124.
 ISSN 1877-2641

 [img] PDF - Published Version